• Skip to primary navigation

 How to Download All Photos From iCloud to Mac

-Another common reason for downloading All iCloud photos is to Free Up iCloud Storage Space by deleting iCloud Photos, after downloading them to Mac.
+Another common reason for downloading All iCloud photos to computer is to Free Up iCloud Storage Space by deleting iCloud Photos, after downloading them to Mac.

-So, let us go ahead and take a look at the steps to select All Photos on iCloud and download them to your computer.
+With this understanding, let us go ahead and take a look at the steps to select All Photos on iCloud and download them to your Mac.

-1. Download Photos from iCloud to Mac Using Safari
+1. Download ALL Photos from iCloud to Mac

 Due to current iCloud download limits (at the time of writing), you can only download up to 999 photos at a time on your computer.

-In iCloud Photos, click on the Photos Tab and press Command+A to select all iCloud Photos and click on the Download icon to start the process of downloading All iCloud Photos to Mac.
+3. In iCloud Photos, switch to Photos Tab and press Command+A to select all iCloud Photos and then click on the Download icon to start the process of downloading All iCloud Photos to Mac.

 Download Photos From iCloud